 LifeGate PlasticLess® in the UK thanks to Whirlpool

-The company’s British branch follows in the footsteps of the EMEA (Europe, Middle East and Africa) one, which has contributed to the installation of 13 LifeGate Seabins along the Italian coastline, including the first in the Marche region, installed last September in the cities of Fano and San Benedetto del Tronto.
-Each of the “rubbish bins of the sea” is active 24 hours a day, seven days a week and is capable of collecting the equivalent of 90,000 plastic bags or 16,500 one litre plastic bottles a year.
-LifeGate’s campaign against plastic pollution thus makes its debut in the UK: the aim is for new devices to reach other areas of the country after the first milestone in Portishead.
+The company’s British branch has followed in the footsteps of Whirlpool EMEA (Europe, Middle East and Africa), which has contributed to the installation of 13 LifeGate Seabins along the Italian coastline, including the first ones in the Marche region, installed last September in the cities of Fano and San Benedetto del Tronto.
+Each of the “rubbish bins of the sea” is active 24 hours a day, seven days a week and is capable of collecting the equivalent of 90,000 plastic bags or 16,500 one-litre plastic bottles a year.
+LifeGate’s campaign against plastic pollution has thus made its debut in the UK and aims for new devices to reach other areas of the country.

-“We chose north Somerset as our first location as this is close to our industrial site at Yate near Bristol, which has over one hundred years of manufacturing history,” Ian Moverley, UK Public Affairs Director at the Whirlpool Corporation explains.
-“We’re committed to serving communities where our colleagues work and live,” he adds.
-Case in point, the inaugural event that took place on the 4th of June saw the participation of Portishead Primary School pupils, already active in a campaign against plastic waste – described by Moverley as a “very keen team of litter pickers”.
+“We chose North Somerset as our first location as this is close to our industrial site at Yate near Bristol, which has over a hundred years of manufacturing history,” Ian Moverley, UK Public Affairs Director at the Whirlpool Corporation explains.
+“We’re committed to serving the communities in which our colleagues work and live”.
+Case in point, the inaugural event that took place on the 4th of June saw the participation of Portishead Primary School pupils, already active in beach clean-up activities and described by Moverley as a “very keen team of litter pickers”.

 Read more: How the LifeGate PlasticLess® Seabin works